 underground climates here (micro-climates) change depending on the location.
 Temperatures

-can range anywhere from 10 to 20 degrees from above ground, or just a couple of degrees
+can range anywhere from 10 to 30 degrees lower than above ground, or just a couple of

-from one spot to another.
-This photo shows a citrus tree (once bearing 7 varieties of citrus)
+degrees from one spot to another.
+This photo shows a citrus tree (once bearing 7 varieties

-growing at a second underground level (about 22 feet down).
-The different levels also
+of citrus) growing at a second underground level (about 22 feet down).
+The different levels

 A Fresno County and